KirstLab/asc_seurat/docs/clustering_int.rst

    Asc-Seurat makes it easy to select or exclude a cluster (or clusters) of cells.
 In this example, we exclude all cells belonging to cluster 0.

 Asc-Seurat will then execute the steps with the new set of cells up to the PCA.
 Then, **users need to evaluate the elbow plot and decide the number of PCs to cluster the new set of cells**.
-Users can either keep the same value for the resolution parameter or modify it before clicking on :guilabel:`Rn the clustering analysis` to start the clustering once more.
+Users can either keep the same value for the resolution parameter or modify it before clicking on :guilabel:`Run the clustering analysis` to start the clustering once more.

 .. figure:: images/clustering_int_2.png
   :alt: Quality control.